dividedmind/statistics-done-wrong/regression.rst

 :cite:p:`Montori:2005bo` A trial's early stoppage is not automatic evidence that its results are biased, but it *is* a suggestive detail.

-.. index:: de Moivre's equation, sample size
+.. index:: de Moivre's equation, sample size, test scores

 Little extremes
 ---------------